MikeGonzaBar/MyGainz/README.md

 ## Features

+### 📝 In-Progress Draft & Recovery
+- **Automatic Draft Saving:** Your workout progress (routine or single exercise) is automatically saved locally if you leave the app or get interrupted.
+- **Resume Where You Left Off:** When you return, MyGainz prompts you to resume your in-progress log—never lose your data!
+- **Smart Cleanup:** Drafts are only kept if you have meaningful progress, and are deleted when you finish or switch workout modes.

 ### 🔐 Authentication & User Management
 - **Secure Authentication:** Email/password login with Firebase Authentication
 - **Dynamic Registration Flow:** Comprehensive user onboarding with personal and fitness metrics